 Anything can happen in the USA.
 Even for a mail order company to sell a hovercraft alongside office gadgets, furniture and accessories.

-That's what Hammacher Schlemmer has done with this incredible flying contraption, capable of moving quickly both on land and on water.
-It looks like something out of a comic book, but rest assured that it is a real product, with some very unique features.
+That's what Hammacher Schlemmer did with this incredible flying contraption, capable of proceeding quickly both on land and water.
+It looks like something out of a comic book, but I assure you that it is a real product, with some truly unique features.

 Fly over land and water

-The boat was designed with innovative technologies to ensure exceptional performance.
-It lifts off, hovering, starts running using the thrust of a one and a half meter (60 inch) propeller.
-Fly over grass, water, snow and sand, and slopes up to 30%.
+The vessel was designed with innovative technologies to guarantee exceptional performance.
+It lifts off, flies in a hover, then starts running using the thrust of a one and a half meter (60 inch) propeller.
+Fly on grass, water, snow and sand, and on slopes of up to 30%.
 It is, in short, a blast.

 Why aren't hovercrafts sold?